douglasmarques/showcase-android/README.md

 ### Single Activity App

 The app is very simple in terms of navigation and has only one screen, that has a recycler view and display a list of properties.
 The app was built using the Navigation Architecture Component to simplify the implementation of the Single Activity concept.
-It has just one activity and one fragment responsible to display the property list.
+It has just one activity and one fragment responsible to display the photo list.

 ### Coroutines